-Scott Gordon is entering his third season as Head Coach of the Phantoms.
+Scott Gordon is entering his fourth season as Head Coach of the Phantoms.

 The ninth head coach in team history, Gordon, 54, is a native of Brockton, Massachusetts and most recently served as an assistant coach with the Toronto Maple Leafs from 2011 to 2014.
 Prior to that, he was the head coach of the New York Islanders for parts of three seasons from 2008 to 2010.

 After serving as an assistant coach for parts of three seasons, he replaced Mike Sullivan as head coach of the Providence Bruins late in the 2002-03 campaign and guided the Bruins over the next five seasons.
 During that time, Gordon registered a 221-141-47 overall mark en route to playoff appearances in five of those six campaigns.
 In his final season at the helm in Providence, the Bruins produced a 55-18-7 overall record and a league-leading 117 points earning Gordon the Louis A.R.
 Pieri Memorial Award presented to the AHL’s Coach of the Year.

 In addition to his professional coaching experience, Gordon also has extensive international experience behind the bench.
 He served as an assistant coach for the United States at the 2010 Winter Olympics in Vancouver helping the U.S. claim a silver medal.
 What’s more, he was an assistant coach for the United States at both the 2009 and 2011 IIHF World Championships.